-All new teaching assistants are required to take (once) FERPA training as well as an on-line TATO test.
-The GATO workshops are organized and monitored by SBS.
+All new teaching assistants are required to take (once) FERPA training as well as the Teaching Association Training Online on-line certification.
+The TATO workshops are organized and monitored by SBS.
 It is a one-day workshop scheduled each semester just before the first week of class.
 Students who do not attend training will automatically lose their assistantships.
 It is a good idea to take the workshops ahead of time, even if a teaching assistantship has not been awarded, as they are only offered in the fall and an unexpected opportunity may arise.

-In addition, new or prospective teaching assistants should attend the training seminar offered annually by the Director of Graduate Studies.
+In addition, new or prospective teaching assistants should attend the training seminars offered annually by the Director of Graduate Studies.
 These have proved especially useful for new graduate student TAs and those with limited experience.
-In addition to introducing you to methods, materials, and solutions for typical dilemmas, they allow you to ask questions that were not answered during the GATO-training session.
+In addition to introducing you to methods, materials, and solutions for typical dilemmas, they allow you to ask Anthropology-specific questions.